Jan 9 • 1HR 40M

 Lars Doucet - 00:56:20:

-Yeah, it's just so weird.
-I've gone on record as being a pretty big crypto skeptic.
-But I have noticed a lot of crypto people get into Georgism home.
-I mean, not the least of which is Vitalik Buterin and you endorse my book, who's a huge fan of Georgism home.
-It's like, I'll take fans from anywhere, even from people I've had sparring contests with.
 I'm generally pretty skeptical that crypto can fulfill all its promises.
 I am excited by those promises, and if they can prove me wrong, that would be great.
-And I think there's some logic to what you're saying is that if we literally couldn't track transactions, then I mean, I guess we don't have much the tracks accept land.
+And I think there's some logic to what you're saying, that if we literally couldn't track transactions, then I guess we don't have much to tax except land.
 I don't think that'll actually come to pass just based off of recent events.
-You know, and that's basically my position on it.
-But I have noticed a lot of crypto people, just they’re some of the easiest people to convince about George's home, which was completely surprising to me.
-But I've learned a lot by talking to them.
-It's very interesting and weird.
-Yeah, yeah.

 Dwarkesh Patel - 00:57:16: